aquilamacedocosta/aquilamacedocosta.github.io/_posts/2024-08-20-integration-for-kw-build.md

 kw b --cpu-scaling=50
 ```

-This option adjusts the **CPU** utilization according to the specified
+In rough terms, this option adjusts the percentage of the **CPU** the kernel
-percentage, allowing you to balance the compilation performance with the
+compilation will use, allowing you to balance the compilation performance with
-overall system load.
+the overall system load.

-Testing this functionality differs from others because we don’t need to compile
+Testing this functionality of `kw build` differs from others because we don’t
-the kernel completely to verify if the `--cpu-scaling` option works as
+need to compile the kernel completely to verify if the `--cpu-scaling` option
-expected.
-The goal here is to check if the **CPU** is indeed being used in the
+works as expected.
+The goal here is to check if the **CPU** is indeed being
-defined proportion (in this case, 50%).
-The testing approach is as follows:
+used in the defined proportion (in this case, 50%).
+The testing approach is as
+follows:

 ```bash
 function test_kernel_build_cpu_scaling_option()